zac-heisey/murray-lampert/_posts/2018-03-19-highlights-from-the-2018-us-houzz-kitchen-trends-study.markdown

 categories:
 - Kitchen Remodeling
 featured-image: "/uploads/2018-us-houzz-kitchen-trends-study.png"
-excerpt: The 2018 U.S. Houzz Kitchen Trends Study had some great insights for homeowners and remodelers alike.
+description: The 2018 U.S. Houzz Kitchen Trends Study had some great insights for homeowners and remodelers alike.
 We highlight a few of the main takeaways from this year's study.
 author: Gregg Cantor